Building a Flutter Document Scanning Plugin for Windows and Linux

 fileName: flutter_document_scan_sdk_web.dart

-You should have noticed that the Flutter plugin project contains flutter_document_scan_sdk_web.dart
+You may have noticed that the Flutter plugin project contains two key files: flutter_document_scan_sdk_web.dart

 and flutter_document_scan_sdk_method_channel.dart

 files.
-The former is used for web.
-We had added implementations last week.
-The latter is used for mobile and desktop.
-It uses method channel to interact with the native platform:
+The former is used for the web implementation, which we completed last week.
+The latter handles mobile and desktop platforms using method channels to communicate with native code.

 class MethodChannelFlutterDocumentScanSdk